 Store unwashed, unpeeled celeriac in the crisper drawer of the refrigerator for up to three weeks.
 If the stalks are still attached, remove them and store separately or discard.
 Use celeriac while still firm.
 As it ages, it will become dry and hollow inside.

 Cooked celeriac will keep in an airtight container in the fridge for up to three days.
 It can also be frozen for up to three months.

 Nutrition and Benefits

-Celeriac is high in vitamin K, containing 39 percent of the recommended daily value in a 100-gram raw serving.
+Celeriac is high in vitamin K, containing about 34% of the recommended daily value in a 100-gram raw serving.
 Vitamin K is essential in blood coagulation and bone health.
 The vegetable is low in calories, containing 42 calories per serving, 9 carbs, and almost 2 grams of dietary fiber.
 It's also a good source of vitamin B6, phosphorous, and vitamin C.

 Celeriac vs. Celery

 The name celery root might lead you to assume that celeriac and celery come from the same plant.
 And while they are in the same family, some varieties of celery produce tender green stalks, and some varieties produce big, tasty "roots."
 To further confuse things, celery root is not technically a root.
 It's a swollen base of stems that form a round, knobby mass.

 Celeriac and celery have a similar flavor, although it tends to be more pronounced in celeriac.
 Cooked, celery root maintains more flavor than celery and gains a mellow sweetness.
 Raw celery has a crunchy, stringy texture that's high in water, and celeriac is more compact.
 Celeriac can sometimes be used in cooked recipes that call for celery-like stews, but they should generally not be substituted for each other.